 The Company holds regular board meetings and the Directors are responsible for formulating, reviewing and approving the Company’s strategy, budget and major items of capital expenditure.
 The Directors have established an audit committee, a nomination committee and a remuneration committee with formally delegated rules and responsibilities.

-The remuneration committee comprises Joanne Lake, Phil Pavitt and Helen Gilder, who acts as chairperson.
+The remuneration committee comprises Joanne Lake, Phil Pavitt and Helen Gilder, who acts as chair.
 The remuneration committee reviews and makes recommendations in respect of the Executive Directors’ remuneration and benefits packages, including share options and the terms of their appointment.
 The remuneration committee also makes recommendations to the board concerning the allocation of share options to employees under the New Share Plans.

-The nomination committee comprises Helen Gilder, Phil Pavitt and Joanne Lake, who acts as chairperson.
+The nomination committee comprises Helen Gilder, Phil Pavitt and Joanne Lake, who acts as chair.
 The nomination committee is responsible for identifying and nominating for Board approval candidates to fill board vacancies and evaluating the need for and nature of additional appointments.